 Our answer is this: the grid paper is our tool for success!
 With this tool, all of the elements are perfectly aligned.
 Whether you place down a large mat or a tiny 1x1" square - there is no question if each mat or photo is straight and neat when placed on the lines correctly.

-Initially using the grid may seem limiting, but for us it is the perfect design tool.
+Initially using the grid may seem limiting, but for us the layout design options are endless!

 The Grid is Your Design Guide

 Here is a little history about the grid: